mohsinkaleem/useful-chrome-extensions/dark-reader/README.md

 ---

-**Note**: Default state is "Off" - enable per page as needed.
-Settings are synced across your Chrome profile.
+**Note**: Settings are per-site.
+Enable dark mode on each site individually.
+Settings sync across your Chrome profile.